 If the Secondary RAT Data Usage Request IE set to "requested" was included in the E-RAB MODIFY REQUEST message, and the eNB supports EN-DC, LAA, LWA or LWIP and has secondary RAT usage data to report, then the Secondary RAT Usage Report List IE shall be included in the E-RAB MODIFY RESPONSE message.

+If the Security Indication IE is included in the E-RAB MODIFY REQUEST message, the eNB shall, if supported, act as defined in the E-RAB Setup procedure for the concerned E-RAB and ignore all other information elements received for the same E-RAB, and, if the Integrity Protection Indication IE was set to "preferred" notify the MME whether it performed user plane integrity protection by including the Integrity Protection Result IE in the Security Result IE of the E-RAB MODIFY RESPONSE message.

+Editor’s Note: inclusion of the IEs above is FFS.

 Interactions with Handover Preparation procedure: